-All parts of a hardneck or softneck garlic plant are edible, from the bulbs to the greens.
 However, perhaps the best reason to choose hardneck over softneck garlic varieties is that only hardneck varieties produce a third edible part: the highly-coveted delicacy known as garlic “scapes.”

 Garlic scapes are curly, green garlic stalks that sprout from the center of the plant in mid-spring.
 They have the tender consistency of asparagus, but all the unique deliciousness of a garlic clove.

-As mentioned earlier, garlic bulbils can be planted in the late fall to produce harvest-ready garlic cloves in two to three years, whereas a single garlic clove is capable of producing an entirely new bulb in its first year.
+As mentioned earlier, garlic bulbils can be planted in the late fall to produce harvest-ready garlic cloves in two to three years.
+A single garlic clove is capable of producing an entirely new bulb in its first year.

 2. Garlic Greens

-Therefore, in the early spring before we have garlic bulbs or scapes, we’ll harvest some of our smaller garlic plants.
+Therefore, in the early spring before we have garlic bulbs or scapes, we’ll pull some of our smaller garlic plants.
 The immature bulbs are still small but incredibly tasty, and the young greens are tender and delicious.